nakram6/eshoe/Readme.md

 ## Assigned Job to Hu, Steve
 HTML, CSS, JS

+I have helped creating a simple sitemap.
 I have helped in the creating of the front-end aspect and features of our site's promotional shoes' page.
-I also helped finishing our presentation, especially the parts of Sign up/in, Product Browse, Product Detail and Payment.
+I have helped finishing our presentation, especially the parts of Sign up/in, Product Browse, Product Detail and Payment.
+I also have helped finishing the final report with answering many different questions from the table provided from our professor.

 -------------------------------------------------------------------------------------------------------------------------------------